 A quick, healthy smoothie packed with nutrients ensures you start the day with a concentrated easy-to-digest, nutrient dense breakfast.
 Here's the simple math: hydration + a low sugar, nutrient-dense breakfast = maintained mood and energy throughout the day.
 Here are my picks:

-For an afternoon pick me up try Ripe Rebound with turmeric and ginger.
+For the afternoon pick me up, try Tropical Zing with turmeric and ginger.
 (Also great for a morning after an indulgent evening!)

 Treat Yourself.
 It's Vacation!